 - Trainees must respect the trainer as the professional expert.

-Training planning tips for training officers
+Training planning tips

 - Agree achievable SMART objectives; for example, setting deadlines for specific competencies.